Hong Kong–Macau Ferry Terminal: Improvement fee

 Each ferry passenger is charged for 19 HKD regardless of their age.
 Each helicopter passenger aged 12 or above is charged for 120 HKD for improvement fee and 30 MOP for aviation service fee.
 Starting from 1 April 1999, the improvement fee for airport transiting passengers who arrive or depart on the same day is waived.

 Ground transport

-Apart from ferry and helicopter, the ferry terminal is a public transport hub to various parts of Hong Kong.
-Adjacent to the terminal is the Sheung Wan MTR station.
-Several bus terminus, are nearby the terminal, together with a minibus and taxi pick up area at Shun Tak Centre.
-The Hong Kong Tramway has tram stops in either direction across the Street.
+Apart from being a ferry terminal and heliport, it is also a public transport hub to various parts of Hong Kong.
+Adjacent to the terminal is the Sheung Wan MTR station, several bus termini are nearby the ferry terminal together with a minibus and taxi pick-up area at Shun Tak Centre.
+The Hong Kong Tramway has tram stops in either direction across the street.

 Buses terminate at Hong Kong-Macau Ferry, Rumsey Street, Man Kat Street and Sheung Wan, nearby Hong Kong-Macau Ferry Terminal: